 - NUMBERS: Secondly I looked at the numbers.
 In the bible three is the number of God, and I had heard someone say that two can be the number of man.

 - COLOURS: I looked up the meaning of colours on John Paul’s colour chart that I had bought.
 Red indicated wisdom from God, whereas yellow indicated the mind, or our understanding.

 Conclusions from this test

 Therefore, I realised, this dream was not about my literal work at all.
 Three things in the dream were all saying the same thing: “Trust God and not your own understanding!”
 There couldn’t be a more relevant answer to my question about whether dreams are more than just our subconscious minds.
 The answer was an undeniable, “Yes!”.

-God, in His kindness, gave me a powerful confirmation that dreams are not just from ourselves, and that He is willing to engage with us through them if we are open to it.
-This turned out to be the first of many similar experiences, and set me on a path that I have followed for nearly fourteen years.
+God, in His kindness, gave me two powerful confirmations that dreams are not just from my own subconscious, and that He is willing to engage with me through them if I am open to it.

-I have literally documented thousands of dreams over the years, and checked them out in a similar way to the one I just described.
+Since then, I have literally documented thousands of dreams and checked them out in a similar way to the one I just described.
 I have cross-checked them with real situations in my life, and revisited them with hindsight to see whether the interpretation checked out.